Vivek-04022001/documentation/plone.app.dexterity/testing/mock-testing.md

 On the other hand, if the code you are testing is using well-defined APIs in a relatively predictable manner, mock objects can be a valuable way to test the "side effects" of your code, and a helpful tool to simulate things like exceptions and input values that may be difficult to produce otherwise.

-Remember also that mock objects are not necessarily an "all or nothing" proposition.
+Remember also that mock objects aren't necessarily an "all or nothing" proposition.
 You can use simple dummy objects or "real" instances in most cases, and augment them with a few mock objects for those difficult-to-replicate test cases.